The Big Pants (part four)

-“But,” Jackie said.
+“But,” Jackie had said.
 The lights were out.
 The Messermans, opposed to every sort of interference with nature, did not flank their compound with security lighting.
-But the dormitory was not pitch dark.
+The dormitory was not pitch dark.
 Jackie remarked on this; Luisa had expected it.
-Now and again Leon had to move their camper well outside the city.
+Now and again, to keep from being fined—or, disastrously, their home impounded—Leon had to move their camper well outside the city.

 In an uncertain voice, Jackie probed on, tackling Belinda’s finances as she had Luisa’s.
-“I guess…if you could afford a private room.”
+“I guess…maybe…if you could afford a private room…”

 No one spoke.
-“But Gerda said it’s important for us to have our routines shaken up…” Jackie mumbled something, having taken this second abortive tack, about snacking habits.
+“But Gerda said it’s important for us to have our routines shaken up…” Jackie mumbled something further, having taken this second abortive tack, about snacking habits.
 Belinda continued single-minded.

 “They locked up our phones!
 We’re only allowed to make calls from the office!
 I mean, you don’t call that boot camp?
 I’m never going to sleep.
 I wish I could at least check my mail.”